 During 2016, the Franklin Avenue Bridge was reconstructed.
 Accelerated bridge construction techniques were used so construction crews could remove and replace the entire bridge deck in just 17 weeks -- shortening the need for an extended closure and detour.

 Significant engineering and construction planning have resulted in a historically accurate, multi-modal bridge deck configuration that will serve bicyclists, pedestrians and motorists well into the future.

 Motorists can now enjoy a brand new structural bridge deck across the Franklin Avenue Bridge.
 Pedestrians and cyclists are able to cross the bridge using the newly constructed -- and separated -- facilities.

 Project overview - August 2015 (PDF)

-In 2015 the contractor will manufacture "precast" bridge deck panels that will be placed during the 2016 bridge closure.
-These panels will be made at a site, adjacent to the river, just south of the Washington Avenue Bridge.
-This will allow use of river transportation to float these panels down the river, and these segments will then be hoisted by water borne cranes into their final positions.
+The 2015 season included below deck concrete rehabilitation and manufacture of "precast" bridge deck panels that were placed during the 2016 bridge closure.
+These panels were made at a site, adjacent to the river, just south of the Washington Avenue Bridge.
+This allowed use of river transportation to float these panels down the river, and these segments were hoisted by water borne cranes into their final positions.

 Crews also salvaged remnant piers from 1889.

 During the 2016 construction season, the bridge was closed for complete deck removal and replacement.

 In 2017, bridge restoration activities, along with final tasks and clean up were completed.